-Inter Milan v Bologna
+Dzeko scores twice as Inter hit six

 Post update

-Attempt blocked.
-Matías Vecino (Inter Milan) right footed shot from outside the box is blocked.
-Assisted by Nicolò Barella.
+Attempt missed.
+Federico Dimarco (Inter Milan) left footed shot from the left side of the box misses to the right.
+Assisted by Alexis Sánchez.

 Booking

-Aaron Hickey (Bologna) is shown the yellow card for a bad foul.
+Mitchell Dijks (Bologna) is shown the yellow card for a bad foul.

 Post update

-Foul by Aaron Hickey (Bologna).
+Foul by Mitchell Dijks (Bologna).

 Post update

-Denzel Dumfries (Inter Milan) wins a free kick on the right wing.
+Denzel Dumfries (Inter Milan) wins a free kick in the defensive half.

-Goal!
-Inter Milan 3, Bologna 0.
-Nicolò Barella (Inter Milan) right footed shot from the centre of the box to the top right corner.

-Goal!
-Inter Milan 2, Bologna 0.
-Milan Skriniar (Inter Milan) header from very close range to the high centre of the goal.
-Assisted by Federico Dimarco with a cross following a corner.

 Post update